Assisi Travel Advice

-The return transfer to Rome Fiumicino usually leaves Assisi around mid-morning – in time to arrive about 13:00 in time for check-in for afternoon flights from Rome.
+The return transfer to Rome Fiumicino usually leaves Assisi around mid-morning – in time to arrive about 13:00 for check-in for afternoon flights from Rome.

 What if I can’t make the minibus transfer?

 There are no public coach services to Assisi from the airport so train travel is best.

-Buy train tickets for the entire journey from the machine in the Arrivals Hall (approx 40 euros single)
+Train tickets for the entire journey can be bought from the machines in the Arrivals Hall (approx 40 euros single)

 1. Take the airport shuttle train (30 mins) to Rome Termini Station

 2. Take a mainline train to Assisi (1 hour 40 to 2½ hours).
 Some services involve a change.

-On arrival at Assisi Station take a taxi to St Anthony’s Guesthouse, Via Galeazzo.
-(4km, 15-20 euros).
+3. On arrival at Assisi Station take a taxi to St Anthony’s Guesthouse, Via Galeazzo, Centro Isotorico, Assisi (4km, 15-20 euros).
 Ask for the ‘Suore Americane’!

 Rail tickets can be bought from machines in station ticket halls/platforms as well as at the ticket office (or the café on some stations).
 In Assisi, there is a travel agent in the town centre who will book and sell you a train ticket the day before travel.
 Don’t forget to validate your ticket in the small stamping machines on the platforms before boarding – or risk a fine.

 Visit the Trenitalia website for timetables, prices and connections to Assisi.